carlosbuenosvinos/php-kata/README.md

       puts `composer create-project code-kata/php  #{args.project} dev-master`
     end

+Please make note: If you are using zsh for your shell, you will need to run the rake command

+    rake create/[project_name/]

 I also have in the repo a Rakefile that wraps around phpunit so instead of this:

     php bin/phpunit